edom/work/edom.github.io/haskell.md

     - Choose a Stack solver.
     - (2018-08-07) Download GHC 7.10 using Stack.
         - Which version of GHC should I use?
+        You should use 7.10.
             - The one that is supported by [HaRe](http://hackage.haskell.org/package/HaRe) (Haskell refactoring tool) and other tools (IDE, Leksah, Cabal, etc.).
             In 2018, I think the safe choice is GHC 7.10.
+        - The widely supported GHC version lags very much behind the latest stable GHC version.
+        I think this may be because the GHC team is rolling out lots of breaking changes in the parser because they are working on the "Trees that grow" proposal.
     - unread, Stephen Diehl
         - http://www.stephendiehl.com/posts/vim_2016.html
         - http://www.stephendiehl.com/posts/vim_haskell.html